getgrav/grav-learn/pages/17/09.webservers-hosting/06.windows-subsystem-for-linux/doc.md

 To initialize and update the Ubuntu installation follow [Initializing a newly installed distro](https://docs.microsoft.com/en-us/windows/wsl/initialize-distro?target=_blank).
 This step may be skipped if you have already initialized the Ubuntu distro in the previous step.

+> [!WARNING]
-!
-An important aspect of WSL is that **Windows tools** are **not** able to access files stored inside Ubuntu.
+> An important aspect of WSL is that **Windows tools** are **not** able to access files stored inside Ubuntu.
 However, Ubuntu can (almost) freely read/write the Windows filesystem.
 Therefore, files that need to be accessed by Windows tools (e.g. your IDE, Backup) need to be stored on the Windows filesystem.<br><br>
-!
-When accessing the Windows filesystem from within the bash shell, you need to prepend the path with `/mnt/c/`.
+> When accessing the Windows filesystem from within the bash shell, you need to prepend the path with `/mnt/c/`.
 Although not required, it is best to use the exact same file path casing when creating symlinks.

 ## Installing Apache